 Mark has worked with hundreds of facilities and scores of clients over the last 25 years, applying Factory Physics principles to optimize manufacturing supply chains by improving on-time delivery, increasing productivity and reducing cycle times and inventories.
 His work has provided integrated solutions that are both simple and effective.

-Mark holds a Ph.D. in industrial engineering, is a senior member of IIE, a full member of INFORMS, and is certified in production and inventory management by APICS.
+Mark holds a Ph.D. in industrial engineering from Texas A&M University, is a senior member of IIE, a full member of INFORMS, and is certified in production and inventory management by APICS.